 The drivers were provided with escape hatches in the hull floor, the opening for one of which is seen here.

-Substantial machining was performed on the turret sides and rear corners.
+Substantial machining was performed on the sides and rear corners of this turret.
 Tool stowage was provided on the fender in the foreground.

-Attachment of the turret bustle stowage box is highlighted here.
-An antenna mount and the inlet for the ventilating blower can be seen on the roof of the turret bustle.
+Attachment of the turret stowage box is highlighted here.
+An antenna mount and the inlet for the ventilating blower can be seen on the roof of the turret bulge.

 A closer look at the rear of the cupola shows where vision blocks would be visible if not covered by diamond plate.
 The loader's hatch opened to the front, and assisting springs can be seen connecting it to the roof.

 Looking at the turret roof, there is a large removable plate above the rangefinder and gunner's periscope.
 The loader's fixed periscope can be seen on the right of the image, and the commander's later-style cupola is behind the machine gun pintle stand, which was heightened and relocated from the early tank in the technical manual images above.

 The position of the gunner's periscope in front of the commander's cupola is seen here.
 On earlier tanks, the .50cal machine gun pintle stand was farther back on the turret in a less usable position.